If you’re looking for upcoming electric cars in India, then you’ve come to the right place.

 Tata Tigor will take around 6 hours to charge from 0% to 80%.
 However, with a DC fast charger, a similar amount of charging can be done in just 1.5 hours.

 The Tigor EV is slower than the Tigor petrol AMT version due to a smaller battery and power output.
-Tata motors currently supplies this car to the government but several politicians have complained about a lack of power and efficiency in the electric car.
+Tata motors currently supply this car to the government but several politicians have complained about a lack of power and efficiency in the electric car.

 Tata Motors has promised to revamp the electric powertrain of the Tigor EV in the near future.
 The official car launch of the Tata Tigor EV will take place in the next 12 months.
 It’s expected that the price would be around Rs.
 10 lakh.
 With this price point, Tata Tigor is one of the best upcoming electric cars in India.